Geothermal HVAC

 Desuperheater

-The desuperheater is also useful in winter months, when a geothermal heating system is at its lowest capacity.
-The device can add the additional heat generated by the cooling system to the domestic hot water tank.
-This allows the domestic hot water tank to make use of this free energy, and also increases the heating capacity of the system.
-The desuperheater could be used to cut down on the amount of time the geothermal system is in operation in a heating dominated climate.
+The desuperheater also helps in winter when a geothermal system is running at its lowest capacity.
+The device adds the extra heat produced by the cooling system to the domestic hot-water tank.
+This allows the hot water tank to make use of this free energy and maximizes the heating capacity of the system.
+The desuperheater can even be used to cut down on the time that the geothermal system is in operation in a climate with a high degree of heating.

 Explore More